jeanbaptisteb/ACT/README.md

 # ACT: Analysis of Contingency Tables
 The purpose of this code is to offer a statistical method to **analyze contingency tables and their residuals**, with a bootstrap correction for multiple testing.

+**This version is still under development**, so any use in production should be tested against its original implementation in R (available for download [here](https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip)).

 ##### Table of Contents
 - [Motivation](#introduction-and-motivation)